rilldata/rill/README.md

-# Rill Developer
+# Rill Developer **_(tech preview)_**

 [Join the Rill Community Slack!](https://bit.ly/35ijZG4)

-Thank you for trying the Rill Developer tech preview!

-Rill Developer is a tool that makes it effortless to transform data with SQL.
+Rill Developer is a tool that makes it effortless to transform your datasets with SQL.
 It's not just a SQL GUI!
-Rill Developer also does these things:
+Rill Developer follows a few guiding principles:
-- it helps you build intuition about your dataset & SQL query – no more analysis "side-quests"
+- *no more data analysis "side-quests"* – helps you build intuition about your dataset through automatic profiling
-- it automaticallly responds to queries by re-profiling on each keystroke – no "run query button" needed
+- *no "run query" button required* – responds to each keystroke by re-profiling the resulting dataset
-- it exports your transformations so you can continue the party elsewhere – Parquet or CSV
+- *works with your local datasets* – imports and exports Parquet and CSV
-- it's conversation-fast, not wait-ten-seconds-for-result-set fast – powered by DuckDB
+- *feels good to use* – powered by Sveltekit & DuckDB = conversation-fast, not wait-ten-seconds-for-result-set fast

 It's best to show and not tell, so here's a little preview of Rill Developer: